'Very angry': Uvalde locals grapple with school chief's role - NewsBreak

 Two law enforcement officials have said that as the gunman fired at students, law enforcement officers from other agencies urged Arredondo to let them move in because children were in danger, The officials spoke on condition of anonymity because they had not been authorized to talk publicly about the investigation.

-McLaughlin, the Uvalde mayor, pushed back on officials’ claims, including remarks made over the weekend by Texas’ lieutenant governor, that they weren’t told the truth about the massacre.
-McLaughlin said in his Monday statement that local law enforcement hadn't made any public comments about the investigation's specifics or misled anyone.
+In his Monday statement, McLaughlin, the Uvalde mayor, pushed back on officials’ claims, including remarks made over the weekend by Texas’ lieutenant governor, that they weren’t told the truth about the massacre.
+McLaughlin said in that statement that local law enforcement hadn't made any public comments about the investigation's specifics or misled anyone.

+But in his Tuesday statement, McLaughlin, noting that “emotions are raw, and hearts are broken," said he “misunderstood" statements he thought Lt.
+Gov. Dan Patrick had said.

 Arredondo started out his career in law enforcement working for the Uvalde Police Department.
 After spending 16 years there, he went to Laredo, a border city located 130 miles (209 kilometers) miles to the south, where he worked at the Webb County Sheriff's Office and then for a local school district, according to a 2020 article in the Uvalde Leader-News on his return to his hometown to take the school district police chief job.
 The school district's board of trustees approved his appointment to the spot.